MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/users-and-groups/New-DynamicDistributionGroup.md

 ### -RecipientFilter
 The RecipientFilter parameter specifies a custom OPath filter that's based on the value of any available recipient property.
 You can use any available Windows PowerShell operator, and wildcards and partial matches are supported.
 When you use this parameter, remember the following OPath filter rules:

-- Use braces { } around the whole OPath syntax string.
+- Enclose the whole OPath filter in double quotation marks " ".
+Braces { } will also work, but only if the filter doesn't contain variables.

 - Include a hyphen before all operators.

 - In cloud-based environments, you can't use a wildcard as the first character.
-For example, Sales\* is allowed, but \*Sales isn't allowed.
+For example, `'Sales*'` is allowed, but `'*Sales'` isn't allowed.

 - In on-premises Exchange, wildcards are valid only as the first or last character.
-For example, Sales\* or \*Sales are allowed, but Sa\*les isn't allowed.
+For example, `'Sales*'` or `'*Sales'` are allowed, but `'Sa*les'` isn't allowed.

+- You need to escape any variables with values that contain single quotation marks (').
+For example, instead of `"CustomAttribute1 -eq '$x'"`, use `"CustomAttribute1 -eq '$($x -Replace "'","''")'"`.

 For more information, see [Filterable properties for the RecipientFilter parameter](https://docs.microsoft.com/powershell/exchange/exchange-server/recipient-filters/recipientfilter-properties).